 Information

 This is a backpacking trip.
-We ask that all volunteers are able to carry their own gear and food in their own backpack for the weekend (tent, sleeping bag, sleeping pad, stove, plate, mug, utensils, all food, clothes, etc.) plus work-specific tools that we will hand out at the trailhead.
-Long sleeves, long pants, and sturdy, close-toed shoes are required for our workday.
+We ask that all volunteers are able to carry their own gear and personal food in their own backpack for the weekend (tent, sleeping bag, sleeping pad, plate, mug, utensils, personal food, clothes, etc.).
+Long sleeves, long pants, and sturdy, above-the-ankle boots are required for our workday.
 Please also bring a hat and a rain jacket.
 Volunteers should ideally have prior backpacking experience before participating in this project.
+Work-specific tools will already be cached at our basecamp.

-We will hike together as a group, taking frequent breaks, but expect volunteers to be able to complete this hike at a reasonable pace.
+We will hike together as a group, taking frequent breaks, but expect volunteers to be able to complete this hike safely.

 There will be a water source at our campsite for the weekend.
 We will provide a water filter, but if you have one to share, we ask that you please bring that as well.
 Please bring the capacity to carry at least 3 liters of water at a time.